Discover Your Art Museum

 Are there classes on Indigenous Australian art and culture at UVA?

 Yes!
 Look for courses in SIS taught by our curator Henry Skerritt.
 They are cross-listed under Art History and Anthropology.
 Past classes include: How Aboriginal People Invented the Idea of Contemporary Art; Aboriginal Art and Culture; and Sex, Spirits and Sorcery.
-In the fall 2018 semester, Professor Douglas Fordham will be teaching a course called “Prints and Indigenous People” (ARTH4591).
 There is also a six-credit Museum Internship course; learn more below.

 Where is Kluge-Ruhe?